Lberdy/AMGNNv1.0/README.md

         Threading for stochastic samples

-        Configurable thread count
+        Thread usage is fully configurable

-        Uses a Thread Pooling system to fit your CPU capabilities
+        Efficient Thread Pooling to adapt to your CPU

-     Model Saving & Loading:
+     Model Persistence:

-        Easily save and load models — portable and ready for deployment
+        Save and load your models easily — portable and ready for reuse

  Limitations (for now)

-    No GPU acceleration (yet!).
-I don’t have a GPU at the moment — but once I get one, I plan to add CUDA/OpenCL support.
+    No GPU acceleration yet — planned for the future once GPU access is available (CUDA/OpenCL support coming soon)

  Coming Soon

      L-BFGS Optimizer (Quasi-Newton method)

-     Full documentation explaining the architecture, usage, and customization
+     Full Documentation covering the framework’s internal structure, setup, and examples